 The people behind the 16,000+ projects on GlobalGiving are striving to make the world a better place, often with very limited resources and all-volunteer staff.
 This two-year nonprofit financial statement gave many of you a bird’s-eye view of your financial health (and didn’t require an accountant to translate).
 Read more.

-Browse the most popular 2016 content for nonprofit leaders.
+Browse the most popular 2016 content or the most popular 2018 content for nonprofit leaders.

 Featured Photo: Educating 120 Street-Working Children in Cambodia by Girls Who Code